 This can actually be the most difficult part of the entire process.
 Not just any question will do.
 It has to be focused enough to actually generate good data.
-Asking a question that is too general, such as "How do people feel about our community?" carries the danger of eliciting answers that are all over the place.
+Asking a question that is too general, such as "how do people feel about our community" carries the danger of eliciting answers that are all over the place.
 Some people may feel something about their neighbor next door, others may feel something about the corner liquor store, and yet others may feel something about the parish priest.
 Some questions may seem specific but actually are not.
-For example, to ask "How much crime is there in our neighborhood?" requires asking what kinds of crime, during what times of the year or even what times of the day, with which victims, and a variety of other potential qualifiers.
+For example, to ask "how much crime is there in our neighborhood" requires asking what kinds of crime, during what times of the year or even what times of the day, with who as victims, and a variety of other potential qualifiers.

 Another problem with choosing a question is to be careful of not having the answer already implied, or asking a "second-step" question.
-Asking "What is the best education program for reducing teen pregnancy?" already assumes that an education program will reduce teen pregnancy.
+Asking "what is the best education program for reducing teen pregnancy" already assumes that an education program will reduce teen pregnancy.
 It may be helpful, instead, to ask how different programs to reduce teen pregnancy work in different contexts and then compare the results to the context of your community.
 It is possible that, in a particular community, a recreation program will work better than an education program.
-Likewise, asking "What are the best ways to reduce crime in our community?" may be a second-step question that depends first on answering the questions "What kinds of crime do we have in our community?" and "Which of those is most important to reduce?"
+Likewise, asking "what are the best ways to reduce crime in our community" may be a second-step question that depends first on answering the question "what kinds of crime do we have in our community."

 A useful strategy for developing a research question in a community setting, odd as it may seem, is to work backward.
 Remember, this is project-based research.
 As we will emphasize even more in Chapter 3, the outcomes of the project, not the results of the research, are most important.
 The research is important, but only in the context of the project.
-So if you are at the very beginning stages of the project, start thinking about what you want at the end of the project, ideally in a meeting of as many people as possible who will be affected by the project.
+So if you are at the very beginning stages of the project, start thinking about what you want at end of the project, hopefully in a meeting of as many people as possible who will be affected by the project.
 Maybe the initial answer is "a better community."
 Working backward, you can specify what characteristics a better community would have.
-If the answer is more locally sourced food, you may work backward to research where your food currently comes from and what locally sourced alternatives are available.
+If the answer is more stores, you may work backward to research what kind of community retail exists and then what kind of retail people want.